KhalylDammas/MyProjects/README.md

 # Welcome to my Github Page.
-## The name is Khalyl Dammas, Junior at Universsity of Jeddah, Artificial Intelligince department
+### The name is Khalyl Dammas, Junior at Universsity of Jeddah, Artificial Intelligince department.
+### Here you can find my prrojects.